 Education remains a potent factor in national development.
-The aspiration of establishing a free and democratic Nigeria, a just and egalitarian society, a united, strong and self reliant nation, a great and dynamic economy, and that of becoming one of the twentieth economy by 2020 would be dashed if our curriculum is faulty and a bridge between primary schools and tertiary institutions.
-The unprecedented rate of unemployment among secondary school leavers, the poor performance of secondary school students in external examinations and their disorientation at entry points in universities/tertiary institutions merits serious consideration and commends our attention for curriculum review.
-We therefore recommended among others that the curriculum contents in secondary schools be reviewed to reflect the needs and aspiration of Nigerians; and that government should
+The aspiration of establishing a free and democratic Nigeria, a just and egalitarian society, a united, strong and self reliant nation, a great and dynamic economy, and that of becoming one of the twentieth economy by 2020 would be dashed if our curriculum is faulty and not properly implemented especially at secondary school level.
+This is because education at this level serves as a bridge between primary schools and tertiary institutions. unprecedented rate of unemployment secondary school leavers, the poor performance of secondary school students in external examinations and their disorientation at entry points in universities/tertiary institutions merits serious consideration and commends our attention for curriculum review.
+We therefore recommended among others that the curriculum contents in secondary schools be reviewed to reflect the needs and aspiration of Nigerians; and that government should prioritized education and create enabling environment for teaching and learning in secondary schools.